Please fill the form below.

 Amidst the popularity of the Yalla audio social network and the ever-increasing growth of Clubhouse, there is one thing that is clear.
 The voice chat room apps market has scope for innovation and growth.
 An example of this can be seen in how 48% of companies are planning to leverage live audio chat rooms in their 2022 social media campaigns.

-Keeping this high growth projection as the base, we have come up with a micro guide on how to build a voice social media platform like the Yalla app.
+Keeping this high growth projection as the base, we have come up with a micro guide on how to build a voice social media app like the Yalla app.

 When we talk about voice chat app development, there are 4 aspects that come up.
 Features, technology stack, security options, and the cost involved.
 We will answer all of these by keeping the Yalla app as the base.